MatthewOscar/and101-project2-starter/README.md

 ## Summary

-**Name of your app** is an android app that was riddled with some pretty nasty Kotlin bugs.
-With those gone, it's a collection of widgets for a variety of purposes!  **Change or add to this description**
+**Android Kotlin Debugging** is an android app that was riddled with some pretty nasty Kotlin bugs.
+With those gone, it's a collection of widgets for a variety of purposes!

-If I had to describe this project in three (3) emojis, they would be: **emojis here**
+If I had to describe this project in three (3) emojis, they would be: **🐛🪲🔧**

 ## Application Features